 But often enough it doesn’t just take time away from your networking.
 You can actually learn something new.

 See if you can find out in advance who is speaking and book your events accordingly.
-This way you might not just make new contacts but also learn something new.
+This way you might not just make new contacts but also gain new knowledge or skills.

 While networking is purely business-related, that’s not all it is.
 That’s why a lot of networking event organisers and membership organisations throw in a purely social event every now and then.
 From time to time, it’s good to simply relax and let business be business.